-Abstract- The main objective of this study was to establish the effect of self-attribution bias on investment in the Rwanda Stock Exchange.
-The study used cross-sectional descriptive survey research design to ascertain and establish the effect of behavioural biases on investment in the Rwanda stock exchange.
-The target population comprised of 13,543 individual, group investors at the Rwanda Stock Exchange.
+8 The main objective of this study was to establish the effect of self-attribution bias on investors at the Rwanda Stock Exchange.
 Random sampling was used where the targeted population was individual investors to finally yield a sample size of 374 respondents.
 A questionnaire was used to collect the primary data.
 A pilot test was undertaken by carrying out a small scale trial run of the research instrument.
 Data analysis involved the use of descriptive and inferential statistics.
-A Linear regression model was used to predict the probability of different possibility outcomes of dependent variables, helping to predict the probability of an investor to invest in RSE.
-The results confirmed that there was a significant positive linear relationship between self-attribution biasand Investment in Rwanda stock market.
-The study also concluded that most investors suffered from self-attribution bias in investment in stock markets.
-The study recommends that investors should be keen to identify such bias to increase their rationality in stock trading.
+A Linear regression model was used to predict the

+10 research design to ascertain and establish the effect of behavioural biases on investment in the probability of an investor to invest in RSE.
+The results confirmed that there was a significant